 3.2 In 1989 SkrAtch ™ games were sold under license in Canada at $5.95 with 1.2 million units sold through such retailers as: 7-Eleven, Mac's Convenience Stores, Shoppers Drug Mart Corporation, and retail members serviced by the distribution company known as ITWAL Limited.
 Over 3 million units were sold worldwide resulting in $17 million in gross revenue earned.
 Up front license payments were also made by: Lewis Galoob Inc. $220,000.
 USD, Hunter Caesar Toys Inc. $25,000 AUD and £50,000 GBP from the UK.

-Note: The Backer Card was behind games 1 - 8 in a tray counter display pack.
-Accordingly 8 games sold at $5.95 justifying its footprint on the counter.
+The Display Card was located behind games 1 - 8 which were in a tray counter display pack at the (POS) Point of Sale.
+The $5.95 MSRP with a 35% markup justified its 1 cu ft footprint on the counter.

 4.0 The USA Original Version "RUB-OUT ™